faizilham/msc-thesis/main/ch6_collection_extension.typ

 // #show math.equation.where(block: true): set block(spacing: 0.95em)
 // #show math.equation.where(block: true): set text(size: 10.5pt)

-We need to modify the analysis in order to handle utilization annotations, starting with the lattices.
+We need to modify the analysis to handle utilization annotations, starting with the lattices.

 $
   &Omega &&= { omega_i | p_i in "Params" and utv_i = {omega_i} } \